jjean95/TalentLabs/README.md

 # TalentLabs
-This is the repo for assignments by TalentLabs -- Foundation Certificate in Data Analytics pathway & Certified Associate in Business Analytics pathway.
+This is the repo for assignments by TalentLabs --
+* Foundation Certificate in Data Analytics pathway
+* Certified Associate in Business Analytics pathway

 ## Foundation Certificate in Data Analytics
 ### Skills learned: